willgdjones/pydantic-ai/docs/agents.md

 ```

 1. Create an agent, which expects an integer dependency and returns a boolean result.
 This agent will have type `#!python Agent[int, bool]`.
 2. Define a tool that checks if the square is a winner.
-Here [`RunContext`][pydantic_ai.dependencies.RunContext] is parameterized with the dependency type `int`; if you got the dependency type wrong you'd get a typing error.
+Here [`RunContext`][pydantic_ai.tools.RunContext] is parameterized with the dependency type `int`; if you got the dependency type wrong you'd get a typing error.
 3. In reality, you might want to use a random number here e.g. `random.randint(0, 36)`.
 4. `result.data` will be a boolean indicating if the square is a winner.
 Pydantic performs the result validation, it'll be typed as a `bool` since its type is derived from the `result_type` generic parameter of the agent.